mikepk/botocore/docs/source/reference/services/servicecatalog.rst

     :type ProvisioningParameters: list
     :param ProvisioningParameters:

-      A list of ``ProvisioningParameter`` objects used to update the ProvisionedProduct object.
+      The new parameters.

       - *(dict) --*

-        The parameter key-value pair used to update a ProvisionedProduct object.
-If ``UsePreviousValue`` is set to true, ``Value`` is ignored and the value for ``Key`` is kept as previously set (current value).
+        The parameter key-value pair used to update a provisioned product.

         - **Key** *(string) --*

-          The ``ProvisioningArtifactParameter.ParameterKey`` parameter from  DescribeProvisioningParameters .
+          The parameter key.

         - **Value** *(string) --*

-          The value to use for updating the product provisioning.
-Any constraints on this value can be found in the ``ProvisioningArtifactParameter`` parameter for ``Key`` .
+          The parameter value.

         - **UsePreviousValue** *(boolean) --*

-          If true, uses the currently set value for ``Key`` , ignoring ``UpdateProvisioningParameter.Value`` .
+          If set to true, ``Value`` is ignored and the previous parameter value is kept.